amiturgman/video-tagging/README.md

-# VideoTagging Web Element
+# Video Tagging Web Element
-A web element for tagging videos.

-**General**

-***Tags & Labels***
+This web element can be used to annotate videos frame by frame.
+It is useful when building solutions for video processing and there's a need to curate labeled videos for training or testing the computer vision algorithm used.

+### Tags & Labels
 The element displays a selected video and allows the user to associate tags and text labels per frame.
-A **region** is a point or area within the frame, which can then be associated with textual **tags**.
+A **tag** is a point or area within the frame, which can then be associated with textual **labels**.

-A **region** is represented by a json object, with a structure that depends on the 'type' property.
+A **tag** is represented by a json object, with a structure that depends on the 'type' property.
 Examples:
-1) { region: { type: 'point', x: 123, y: 54, radius: 15, tags: [ 'horse', 'brown'] }}
+1) { tag: { type: 'point', x: 123, y: 54, radius: 15, labels: [ 'horse', 'brown'] }}
-2) { region: { type: 'rectangle', topLeft{ x: 123, y: 54 }, bottomRight: topLef{ x: 100, y: 10 }, tags: [ 'horse', 'brown']
+2) { tag: { type: 'rectangle', topLeft{ x: 123, y: 54 }, bottomRight: topLef{ x: 100, y: 10 }, labels: [ 'horse', 'brown'] }}
-}}

-There are 2 region types:
-1) Point - designates an x,y coordinate (can be x or square).
-2) Rectangle - designates a rectangle (x1, y1, x2, y2)

-In addition, it is possible to define single or multiple regions per frame:
+You can use single or multiple tags:
-1) Single - only one region can appear in a frame.
+1) Single - only one tag can appear in a frame.
-2) Multiple - multiple regions can appear in a frame.
+2) Multiple - multiple tags can appear in a frame.

-Once a video has been loaded the control is ready for use:
+### Element controls

 ![Alt text](assets/images/loaded.png?raw=true "Title")